 Ferket used the CHD risk prediction model to identify cost-effective strategies for preventing CHD in those with type 2 diabetes.
 In doing so, he used a weighting approach to overcome the discrepancy in the risk factor distributions between MESA – which is oversampled for certain groups – and the nationally-representative NHANES data.
 His results show that adding CT-CACS to risk-based prevention strategies may have limited value; in most scenarios, an “intensive” strategy is cost-effective, in which all individuals with diabetes receive a statin.
 If aspirin is also considered as an additional preventive measure, then the cost-effective strategy would be to give aspirin to all patients with diabetes except those with a CT-CACS score of zero.

-Learn more: Multi-Ethnic Study of Atherosclerosis
+Learn more: Read about the Multi-Ethnic Study of Atherosclerosis

 Learn more: Read the publication, Patient Variability Seldom Assessed in Cost-Effectiveness Studies